NOAA-OWP/inundation-mapping/tools/flashfim/README.md

 The resulting products are 1km x 1km resolution gridded forecasts of the maximum 6 hr flow value assuming precipitation stops at the time of model initialization.

-## How to use the tool
+## How to use the tools
-The tool found within this folder `/tools/flashfim/conflate_flash_flows.py` conflates the gridded flow values from the three FLASH forecasts to NWM feature_ids and outputs a flow file in a compatible format to input into `/tools/inundate_mosaic_wrapper.py` or other similar inundation scripts in the repository.
+1) The tool found within this folder `/tools/flashfim/conflate_flash_flows.py` conflates the gridded flow values from the three FLASH forecasts to NWM feature_ids and outputs a flow file in a compatible format to input into `/tools/inundate_mosaic_wrapper.py` or other similar inundation scripts in the repository.
 To use this tool you need:
     - The reference hydrofabric flowpaths version 3.0 or newer.
         - Can be accessed here: https://www.lynker-spatial.com/
     - A geopackage of HUC8s to use to subset the flowpaths.
         - Download the Watershed Boundary Dataset (WBD) from here: https://www.usgs.gov/national-hydrography/access-national-hydrography-products
     - A list of HUC8s to conflate flows for.
     - The timestep you want to conflate the flows for.
         - If the timestep parameter is left blank it defaults to pulling the latest or most current FLASH flow predictions.
 To select a historical timestep use the format YYYYMMDD-HHMMSS to the nearest 10 minutes Ex.
 20250704-083000.

+2) The second tool within this folder `/tools/flashfim/optimized_flash_conflation.py` contains a workflow that enables the conflation of FLASH flows based on a lookup table of nwm feature_ids and their associated FLASH grid location.
+This lookup table can be found on the FIM esip bucket with the other inputs.